Kansas

 The Kansas Department of Agriculture strongly advises that no out-of-state firewood be brought into Kansas and that firewood sourced from within the state should be bought and used locally.
 This is because moving firewood risks spreading invasive, tree-killing insects and diseases.
 Additionally, it is illegal to bring firewood into Kansas from states infested with thousand cankers disease.

 Also, several counties in Kansas are infested with the highly destructive emerald ash borer; people in these areas should be extra mindful of the potential for spreading contaminated firewood.
-The Kansas Department of Agriculture and Kansas State University Research & Extension have several recommendations for firewood users designed to prevent and reduce the risk of transporting forest pests on firewood:
+The Kansas Department of Agriculture have the following guidelines for firewood users:

-• If you are buying firewood that is commercially sold, look for wood carrying a USDA emblem or state sticker/declaration indicated kiln drying or bark removal
+• If you are buying firewood that is commercially sold, look for wood carrying a USDA emblem or state sticker/declaration regarding kiln drying or removed bark.
+Both treatments reduce the risk for movement of pests.

 Kansas Resources